My top hotel recommendations in Nashville include:

-Hutton Hotel: For those wanting a design, boutique hotel near downtown, this is the place for you.
+Hutton Hotel: For those wanting a boutique, design hotel near downtown, this is the place for you.
+In 2017 it underwent a reservation and now has a 5,000 entertainment venue and coctail bar, the Maine & Rye Dinerant for classic diner fare and coffee bar in the lobby.
 It is located at 1808 West End Ave.

-The 404 Hotel and Kitchen: This is a small contemporary designed restaurant with an attached boutique hotel with five king rooms.
+The 404 Hotel: This is a small contemporary designed restaurant with an attached boutique hotel with five king rooms.
 404 12th St. Ave.
 S. in the Gulch neighborhood.
-Their restaurant has just moved across the street to 507 12th Ave.
+Their restaurant, The 404 Kitchen, has just moved across the street to 507 12th Ave.
 S. with four times the seats.

 I read about the hip Urban Cowboy B&B located in an historic Victorian mansion in East Nashville, so I had to check it out.
 Located in this emerging neighborhood, this is a small property with a fun, southwestern theme and eight unique suites.
 The former stable house in the back, is now their popular Public House Bar & Kitchen, which features craft cocktails and a wood fired, locally sourced food menu.
 I loved the atmosphere.
 Light sleepers should ask for rooms in the front of the property.
 1603 Woodland St.